trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

    | Reset
    ```

-   This parameter is an OCaml type called a *variant*, similar to an enumeration in many other languages, but with some other features.
+   This code is an OCaml type called a *variant*, similar to an enumeration in many other languages, but with some other features.

-   The contract uses different branches of this variant to simulate entrypoints for the contract contract.
-   In this case, you can imagine that there is an **Increment** entrypoint, a **Decrement** entrypoint, and a **Reset** entrypoint, even though technically the contract will have only one endpoint, named `main`.

-1. Add this code to create the `main` endpoint:
+1. Add this code to create the `main` function, which defines entrypoints based on the variant in the previous step:

    ```ocaml
    let main (action, store : parameter * storage) : operation list * storage =